Who can apply?

 - You work maximum 35 hours per week.

-- You’ll have 1,5 days off per week, continuously.
+- You will have 1,5 days off per week, continuously.

-- EU citizen: you’ll receive 1200 NOK per week in pocket money as well as free board and lodging.
+- EU citizen: you will receive 1200 NOK per week in pocket money as well as free board and lodging.

-- Citizen from outside EU: you’ll receive 1000 NOK per week in pocket money as well as free board and lodging + ensured return ticket back home by the host.
+- Citizen from outside EU: you will receive 1000 NOK per week in pocket money as well as free board and lodging, and your host is obliged to cover the cost of your return ticket back to your home country.